-If you are considering naming a charity as a beneficiary of your estate plan, your generosity and kindness is admirable.
+If you name a charity as a beneficiary of your estate plan, your generosity and kindness is admirable.
 However, carrying out this good deed is not without its complications.
 A donation to a charity after your passing must be handled in the proper manner in order to ensure that your wishes are carried out.

 Points to Ponder